Apple aiming for October smart watch launch.

 There have been no hints on what form factor Apple's iWatch might take on, but that hasn't stopped people from speculating.
 Several different iWatch concept images have surfaced, mimicking the design of existing products or adopting futuristic curved displays.

 Rumors have widely varied on a prospective launch date for the iWatch, but have solidified around a late 2014 debut.
 Both Re/code and Nikkei, two reliable sources, have suggested Apple is aiming to introduce the iWatch in October.
+Apple's October iWatch event may also include new Macs and revamped iPads with Touch ID.

 A November production date would mean Apple plans to preview the iWatch at a fall event, shipping it to consumers several months later as it did with the Mac Pro, while a July production date would mean the iWatch could begin shipping as early as this fall.
+An updated report from Ming-Chi Kuo has suggested the iWatch will not make its way to store shelves until 2015, suggesting an unveiling may indeed come before the device is ready to ship.